|Dates / Deadlines:|

 ** Indicates rolling admission application process.
 Students will be notified of acceptance into this program and will then need to complete post-decision materials prior to departing for the program.

 *****By completing this application you will also be eligible to compete for Henry Josephine Duysen Scholarship Fund for Education Abroad, the Kevin and Sheri Collins Endowment for Education Abroad, and the Meredith Leigh Buscher Memorial Scholarship.
-This is also the scholarship application for the CCSA Scholarship, SOL Scholarship, and the Gatton Internship Scholarship.*****
+This is also the scholarship application for the SOL Scholarship and the Gatton Internship Scholarship.*****

 UK Education Abroad offers a competitive scholarship for undergraduate and graduate students participating on for-credit education abroad programs throughout the academic year.
 The UK Education Abroad Scholarship is funded by students for students, demonstrating the support for international academic experiences at UK.
 The UK Education Abroad Scholarship is awarded twice per year, once in October and once in March, in increments of $750, $1000, or $1500 and is intended to be just one component of a student’s comprehensive strategy for funding education abroad experiences.

 The Scholarship Review Committee, comprised of faculty and staff from across campus, considers the following criteria when reviewing applications:

 - Financial Need: Financial need is considered in its broadest form, not just whether or not students are eligible for federal financial aid.
 In addition to those who can demonstrate financial need via the FAFSA, students may have great financial need if they work to finance their own education, if they are independent from their family with limited financial support, if they are unable to work during the traditional school year due to curricular or co-curricular constraints, etc.

 - Academic Achievement: In addition to GPA, academic achievement can be demonstrated via engagement in things like research, internships, co-curricular activities, pre-professional organizations, etc.